LidzDev/SmartPark/Readme.md

 1. Make sure the parking database is running and that you have ran the seed scripts.
 You can use a tool like [postico](https://eggerapps.at/postico2/).
 You should see some tables with data in the parking database called:
     `bicycle_spots, hours, parking_spots, parking_zones, spot_coordinates, vehicles, zone_coordinates`
 2. Make sure the webserver is installed and running on port 8080.
+If you use [Intellij](https://www.jetbrains.com/idea/download/), you can stop and start the server in the Application
-You can use a tool like [insomnia](https://insomnia.rest/products/insomnia).
+3. You can use a tool like [insomnia](https://insomnia.rest/products/insomnia) to test the routes.
 You should get some results when you [check](http://localhost:8080/parkingspots)
-3. Make sure the front end client is running
+4. Make sure the front end client is running

 ## What it looks like